1129ljc/T2VE/README.md

 # Paper

 This is the official code of paper 'Text-Vision Embedding for Generalized AI-Generated Video Detection'.
+The paper has been accepted by PRCV2025.

 # Abstract